 At the University of Hartford, students are able to pursue a wide range of interests and talents.
 One will find Dance Team members who major in accounting, Division I basketball players who study biomedical engineering, and health science majors who teach English in Ecuador and plan to join the Peace Corps.

 Alumni include successful business entrepreneurs, award-winning teachers and nurses, engineers who make groundbreaking discoveries, doctors who are leaders in their fields, Broadway and film actors, opera standouts, internationally known artists, musicians, and professional all-star athletes.

-The University of Hartford provides a robust, distinctive educational experience for its more than 5,000 undergraduate and 1,600 graduate students.
+The University of Hartford provides a robust, distinctive educational experience for its approximately 5,000 undergraduate and nearly 1,500 graduate students.
 Distinguished faculty provide rigorous instruction, as well as research, performance, and internship opportunities, in more than 100 degree programs in the arts, humanities, business, engineering and technology, education, and health professions.
-With students from 48 states and 63 countries, the University is reflective of the world.
+With students from 48 states and 48 countries, the University is reflective of the world.